tetherless-world/ontology-engineering/oe2020/pokemon-moveset-application/demo.md

 - **Question:**
 *How can you obtain the Pokémon Rufflet?*

-Query to return methods to obtain Rufflet:
+In order to get a Pokémon with moves you want, you first need to get the Pokémon.
+There are usually multiple different ways to obtain a member of a specific Pokémon species--this query returns all methods to obtain Rufflet:

 - **Query:**
 ```sparql